shawnw/icu4tcl/README.md

 `-exclude-special-i` special-cases the Turkish dotted I (U+0130) and dotless i U+0131) characters (Only meaningful with `-nocase`).

+The `-equivalence` option does Unicode equivalence comparision. *Canonical equivalence between two strings is defined as their normalized forms (NFD or NFC) being identical.*

 For locale-specific string comparision, see `icu::collator`.

-#### icu::string equal ?-nocase? ?-exclude-special-i? s1 s2
+#### icu::string equal ?-equivalence? ?-nocase? ?-exclude-special-i? s1 s2

 Returns 1 if the two strings are equal, 0 if not.
+Options are the same as for `compare`.

 #### icu::string index s i